200ok-vc/200ok.vc/src/views/content/members/onboarding.md

 Please review our [Code of Conduct](/code-of-conduct).
 It's not just a list of what not to do, it's a good guide for the kind of engagement and assistance we expect all members to provide.
 We are building a _community of learning_ and we need everyone to contribute in order to make this happen.

+## 2) Fill-out a Profile

+Filling-out [this form](https://airtable.com/shrp2xBNqxkI9fpu8) helps us tailor the startups and deals that we notify you about.

+## 2) Join the Discord

+Our Discord server ([join](https://discord.gg/bNZpPMd2F6)) is where 100% of deals and important information will be shared.
+Email is something we only use sparingly.

 ## 2) Join the Syndicate

 When you're ready, there are two ways you can make investments: writing an individual check to a startup or by investing through a syndicate.
 A syndicate lets investors make smaller investments (minimum of $1000) that get pooled into a single, larger check for the startup.